Does your posture make you look and feel older?

-We spend more time in front of computers than ever before in history.
-To make matter worse, laptops ipads and smartphones are not like desktops, they can’t be used ergonomically correct on their own, because their screens don’t un-attach from their keyboards.
-You have to hunch to use them…and we’re seeing more serious health issues arising from this posture than ever before.
+We spend more time in front of screens than ever before in history.
+People are glued to their desktop computers in their home offices.
+Then, after work they spend hours on other devices.
+Laptops, ipads and smartphones can’t be used ergonomically, because their screens don’t un-attach from their keyboards.
+You have to hunch to use them…and we’re seeing more serious health issues arising from this posture.

-Maybe you’ve noticed it yourself: The hump starting at the base of your neck, rounded shoulders, extra tension in your face, low back pain and a belly pooch are some of the more obvious ways your posture’s making you look and feel older.
+The hump starting at the base of your neck, rounded shoulders, extra tension in your face, an achy neck, low back pain and a belly pooch are some of the more obvious ways your posture’s making you look and feel older.

-Below are just some of the health conditions associated with poor posture:
+Some of the health conditions associated with poor posture include:

 - Pain in the neck, shoulders, upper, lower and middle back